 - 2. Since the first European settlement Australia has been dependent on maritime trade for both sustainment of its society (sea supply) and export earnings.
-In recent years as a result of the rise of globalization and the decline of local manufacturing, the dependence on imports to maintain an increasingly complex society has grown markedly.
+In recent years as a result of the rise of globalisation and the decline of local manufacturing, the dependence on imports to maintain an increasingly complex society has grown markedly.
+This situation has been drawn into stark relief by the 2020 Coronavirus pandemic.
 Due to these factors maritime trade is more important to Australia than any time since the arrival of the 1789 Second Fleet bringing much needed food to Sydney. - 3.
 While the importance and vulnerability of Australia's petroleum imports have gained some prominence other imports, such as fertilisers and many manufactured goods, are equally critical.
 Australia's exports are worth about \$314b annually, of which 57% by value is from mining1.
 Text Box 1 encapsulates some of the key facts and figures of Australia's maritime trade.